wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 6. Drag & Drop images to sort, right in the widget settings.

 == Changelog ==
+= 1.0.5 =
+* Corrected a bug where the rotator always opened a new window.
+Credit: pulk99

 = 1.0.4 =
 * Corrected an issue with undefined index error.
 Credit: Jose Castaneda